hubzaj/browser-network-interception/README.md

   > asdf plugin-add poetry
   > asdf install
  ```

-## How to run
-* Run from IDE (PyCharm - recommended).
-Tests are located at `tests/`
-* Run from command line using make e.g. `poetry run browser-tests`
-* Run from command line e.g. `poetry run pytest -n auto -m browser`
-* [CI/CD] Tests can be also executed on Kubernetes cluster as a job.
-This is handy when the whole infrastructure (devint/qa/prod environments) relays on k8s.
-  * Additionally, you can play with it on your local machine by using [minikube](https://minikube.sigs.k8s.io/docs/start/).
-  K8s configuration is managed by [Helm Charts](https://helm.sh/docs/intro/cheatsheet/).

 ## Configuration
 Configuration is designed in a way to be controlled by environment variables.